 But like Goofy, his Disney colleague, Pluto came from a background seeped in tragedy.
 But that tragedy was not to define him as extensive investigation by our organisation has shown Pluto to, not only be one of the prevailing figures of American society; but also one of the crowning influences of the 20th century.

-In the summer of 1928, Oeringten was accused of murdering a young child by the name of Sofie Bedard.
+A few months earlier, in the summer of 1928, Oeringten was accused of murdering a young child by the name of Sofie Bedard.
 News outlets at the time reported that he “tried to eat her.”

 Though Oeringten’s name was later cleared, this caused irreparable cracks in his relationship with Lady Jule, and she fell into the paws of another acting dog called Zimbo (who played the role of the wolf in German film, The Man who Laughs.)